ANU-RSES-Education/EMSC-3002/Lectures/Module-v-lecture3-Structures-Associated-with-Folding-1.reveal.md

 ### Pressure Solution

-Dissolution of minerals along grain boundaries t high angles to $\sigma_1$ and redeposition of the material can strain the grains so that they obtain a preferred orientation (i.e. A fabric that defines a foliation.)
+Dissolution of minerals along grain boundaries at high angles to $\sigma_1$ and redeposition of the material can strain the grains so that they obtain a preferred orientation (i.e. A fabric that defines a foliation.)

 Important factors are: